petrannce/Python_practicals/README.md

 52. Spelling Correction → Spelling Correction with Python
 53. Delete a Shortcut → Delete a Shortcut from Desktop
 54. Rainbow Circle → Rainbow Circle using Python
+55. Audio file from Youtube → Downloading a Audio file from Youtube Video

 Events (Special Occasion Scripts)